Carlos Correa Player Props: Twins vs. Phillies

 Phillies Pitching Rankings

-- The Phillies have the 10th-ranked team ERA across all MLB pitching staffs (3.97).
+- The Phillies have the 11th-ranked team ERA across all MLB pitching staffs (4.00).

-- The righty's last time out was on Sunday against the Kansas City Royals, when he threw seven innings, surrendering four earned runs while allowing seven hits.
+- The lefty's last appearance was on Tuesday against the Washington Nationals, when he tossed 5 2/3 innings, surrendering two earned runs while giving up six hits.

+- In 16 games this season, the 27-year-old has a 3.96 ERA and 8 strikeouts per nine innings, while giving up a batting average of .278 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.